rails/rails/actionsystemtest/README.md

 # Action System Test

-Action System Test adds Capybara integration to your Rails application for acceptance testing.
-This allows you to test the entire user experience of your application rather than just your controllers, or just your models.
+Action System Test adds Capybara integration to your Rails application and makes it possible to test your application and it's JavaScript interactions.

+This allows you to test the entire user experience of your application rather than your controllers, models, and views separately.

 Action System Test provides all of the setup out of the box for you to use Capybara with the Selenium Driver in your Rails application.
 Changing the